- Arguments In A Relationships

 Is Arguing Healthy In A Relationship?

 Relationship experts claim that fighting per se is not detrimental to your relationship.
 It’s not about how often one fights but rather how one fights.
 Arguing in relationship can be healthy in the following ways:

 - It strengthens the relationship by increasing trust.
 Arguing is good if you don’t resort to criticism, calling names, or breaking boundaries.
 Create an atmosphere where both you and your partner have the freedom to express yourselves without feeling threatened about the outcome.
 This increases intimacy and trust between you.

-- You will feel lighter and better by venting out your emotions.
+- You will feel lighter and better by discussing and working through your emotions.
 Healthy arguments in relationships will help you speak your mind, which in turn will give you relief from your frustrations.
-Holding on to your emotions not only leads to a spat but also manifests in health issues.
+Holding on to your emotions not only leads to spats but also manifests in health issues.

 - Your partner will know your thoughts, feelings, and opinions only when you express yourself.
 However, be firm and straight when you are talking about them.
-And the best thing to do after a fight/ argument is to make it up with sex.
+And the best thing to do after a fight/argument is to make it up with sex (provided you are both willing).
 It strengthens your intimacy.

-- Allows you to be yourself.
+- It allows you to be yourself.
 Arguments are a means to let your partner know what you like, don’t like, your boundaries, and your weaknesses.
 You also get to know the same about your partner.
 It means that you aren’t intimidated by your partner and you have a better understanding of each other.

 - You will realize that it’s not possible to be perfect.
 As you wade through your relationship, you will come to terms with the fact that we are all humans with imperfections.
 When arguments are handled effectively, it gives you an opportunity to appreciate the fact that your partner is not perfect, and it is absolutely perfect to be imperfect.